Today’s Stock Recommendation: September 18, 2024

-Here’s an interesting stock idea: The stock idea that we have for you today is Lloyds Metals & Energy.
-The stock has moved up very well over the last few days and is looking strong on the charts.
-The outlook is bullish and the share price can go up further in the coming days.
+Here’s an interesting stock idea: The stock that we have today is Triveni Engineering & Industries.
+Early this week, the stock broke out of a key resistance.
+Although the price has moderated post the breakout, the uptrend is intact.
+We expect the rally to resume soon.
 Check out the latest episode of bl.Today’s Pick to learn more.

 Comments